SchumacherFM/wordpress-to-hugo-exporter/README.md

 If you're having trouble with your web server timing out before the export is complete, or if you just like terminal better, you may enjoy the command-line tool.

-It works just like the plugin, but produces the zipfile on STDOUT:
+It works just like the plugin, but produces the zipfile at `/tmp/wp-hugo.zip`:

-    php hugo-export-cli.php > hugo-export.zip
+    php hugo-export-cli.php

 Alternatively, if you have [WP-CLI](http://wp-cli.org) installed, you can run: